luttje/filament-user-attributes/README.md

 > 2. The checkbox is displayed in the table and form.
 Users can now toggle the checkbox and view the value in the table.

 > [!Note]
-> This is a third-party package and is not affiliated with Filament or Laravel.
+> This is a third-party package not affiliated with Filament or Laravel.

 ## 🚀 Getting started